-Keywords: Asset allocation, stock ownership, savings, trading, wealth gap, SCF, PSID
+Keywords: Risk tolerance, optimism, stock ownership, asset allocation, wealth gap, SCF, presidential elections.

 Suggested Citation: Suggested Citation